A safe, natural home remedy for anxiety to calm your overactive mind…

 HOW TO KNOW IF YOU HAVE ANXIETY

 Every one of us get a little stressed or anxious at times.
-Trips to the dentist, having a baby, heavy workloads, unexpected surgery, family problems - so many things in our daily lives can cause anything from simple butterflies in our stomach to a surge of unease and worry.
-This is a normal human response to uncertainty, and no cause for concern.
+Trips to the dentist, having a baby, heavy workloads, financial difficulties, unexpected surgery, family problems - so many things in our daily lives can cause anything from simple butterflies in our stomach to a surge of unease and worry.
+This is a normal human stress response to uncertainty, and no cause for concern.

-Anxiety only becomes a problem when it extends beyond logical worry in an irrational and uncontrollable way.
 So just what does anxiety feel like?
-Situations that should pose little or no danger at all suddenly seem life-threatening or extremely distressing.
-Panic attacks, feeling like you're losing control and a constant sense of dread about minor concerns are common and start to affect your everyday activities and life.
+Situations that should pose little or no danger at all suddenly seem overwhelming, life-threatening or extremely distressing.
+Panic attacks, feeling like you’re losing control and a constant sense of dread about minor concerns are common and start to affect your everyday activities and life.

 Needless to say, with your mind always running at a hundred miles per hour, you feel constantly stressed out, frazzled and on edge - and struggle to get a good night's sleep.
 When symptoms are this severe and feelings of anxiety last for weeks or months, you may have an anxiety disorder.